 Some women experience a loss of femininity after their womb is removed.
 The loss of fertility is extra hard for young women who have not yet completed their family.
 Another reason a lot of women start feeling less feminine is because of their weight gain after surgery.
-Diminishing sex hormones can be a reason for some women to lose interest in sex.
+Women with the ovaries removed produce notably fewer sex hormones (testosterone) which are essential for a healthy sex drive.

 3. Changes in the pelvic area